-- Schedule breaks for your crew and ensure that you take YOUROWN (Green rooms or lounges for event crews at hotels and event venues can be very helpful, even if they are small).
+- Schedule breaks for your crew and ensure that you take them, too!
+(Green rooms or lounges for event crews at hotels and event venues can be very helpful, even if they are small.)

 - If the drive home is more than 1 ½ hours, arrange for transportation to and from the event.
 Alternatively, arrange to stay at the hotel on the last night of the event.
 Get a fresh start after a good night’s sleep and some breakfast.
 (Accidents are more likely to happen if you are fatigued.)

-- At foreign destinations, if possible, extend your stay for a few days to unwind.
+- At foreign destinations, extend your stay for a few days to unwind, if possible.

-We hope that these strategies and those that we discussed last week can play a small role in helping to remove event planning from the lists of most stressful careers that surface from time to time.
+We hope that these strategies and those can play a small role in helping to remove event planning from the lists of most stressful careers that surface from time to time.